 The Borough Council of King's Lynn & West Norfolk supplied the BGS with georeferenced point cloud data (in .las format) from 2010, 2012, 2017 and 2019.
-The area under review is shown in Figure 1 and the data are summarised in Table 1, which shows the date of the survey, the instrument used, including the estimated accuracy, and any additional information stored (Intensity and/or RGB colour).
+The data is summarised in Table 1, which shows the date of the survey, the instrument used including the estimated accuracy and any additional information stored (Intensity and/or RGB colour).
 It also shows the number of points attributed to each survey, both initially and after filtering of the cloud.
 Filtering is necessary in order to facilitate the surface modelling of the point cloud which is required for change analyses.